MaibornWolff/smart-devices-calling-card/README.md

 ## How to reprogram

 The calling card can be reflashed with a different source code using the Arduino IDE and a FTDI to USB stick.
-This reauires some minor preparation in your IDE setup:
+This requires some minor preparation in your IDE setup:

 - Download the "atmega328p_internal_clock_bootloader" from this repository and move it to the Arduino IDE's hardware folder.
 The path is usually the same for MacOS and Windows: "/Users/YOUR_NAME/Documents/Arduino/hardware/".
 - After restarting the IDE, you should find a new entry in your "Board" section called "atmega328p_internal_clock" with one sub-entry called "ATMEGA328 (8 MHz interal clock)".